wirungu/deep-learning-finance/README.md

-# Deep Learning and Financial Froecasting
+# Deep Learning and Financial Forecasting
 Comparing the performance of simple RNN models to more classical techniques in financial time series forecasting.